0x48lab/hackcraft2-vscode-extension/README.md

 ## Usage

+### 1. Configure Server Connection

+1. Open VSCode Settings (Ctrl/Cmd + ,)
+2. Search for "hackCraft2"
+3. Set your server address (e.g., "localhost:25570")
+4. Set your Minecraft player ID

-### 1. Connect to Server
+### 2. Connect to Server

 1. Click the hackCraft2 icon in the VSCode status bar
-2. Enter the server address (e.g., "localhost:25570")
-3. Enter your Minecraft player ID
-4. Click "Connect"
+2. The extension will automatically connect using your configured settings
+3. Once connected, you can select a pet (the first pet is selected by default)

-### 2. Programming
+### 3. Programming

 You can program using the following languages:
 - TypeScript (.ts)